TimMangan/MSIX-PackageSupportFramework/PsfRuntime/readme.md

 # PSF Runtime
 The PSF Runtime serves several purposes.
-* It provides an intercept for detouring `CreateProcess` to ensure that:
+* It provides an intercept for detouring `CreateProcess` like calls to ensure that:
 * * Any child process will run inside the container, along with grandchildren.
 * * Any child process gets the PSF Runtime injected into it.
 * * If requested, child processes of the created process are terminated upon completion of the created process.
-* It provides an intercept for detouring `SetDllDirectory` and `AddDllDirectory[A/W]` to fix up path information.
+* Currently Disabled: It provides an intercept for detouring `SetDllDirectory` and `AddDllDirectory[A/W]` to fix up path information.
 * It is responsible for loading and parsing the `config.json` DOM as well as loading any configured fixup dlls for the current executable.
 * Finally, it exposes a set of utility functions collectively referred to as the "PSF Framework" for use by the individual fixup dlls.
 This includes helpers for interop with the Detours library, functions for querying information about the current package/app id, and a set of functions for querying information from the `config.json` DOM.
 See [psf_runtime.h](../include/psf_runtime.h) for a more complete idea of this API surface as well as [psf_config.h](../include/psf_config.h) for an idea of how the JSON data is exposed.

 ## Processes to be fixed up
 To ensure that all processes that require fixups are handled, PsfRuntime intercepts the processes creation API CreateProcess.
-Ultimately, this covers cases of calls to CreateProcess by the PsfLauncher, but also CreateProcess, StartProcess, and some of the managed code and private implementions by the target application that must eventually call this API.
+Ultimately, this covers cases of calls to CreateProcess by the PsfLauncher, but also CreateProcess, StartProcess, and some of the managed code and private implementations by the target application that must eventually call this API.

 Generally, we want all such child processes to run inside the container, however there is an exception for the case of a CONHOST process which may not.